ReLiveWP/ReLiveNative/README.md

 Currently, the project expects a non-password protected PKCS#12 certificate chain named `certs/codesign.pfx`.

-This project heavily depends on cegcc and CMake. cegcc must be patched to disable position independent code, these patches are not yet included here but will be shortly.
+This project heavily depends on cegcc and CMake. cegcc must be patched to disable position independent code, these patches are [available here.](https://github.com/ReLiveWP/cegcc-build)

 Other patches for dependencies such as curl, zlib, mbedtls, etc. are available in the `patches/` directory.
 Once these are built and installed, you can then run